 Paid Parental Leave

-Since January 2013 eligible dads can get some dosh in the form of the federally funded paid paternity leave called Dad and Partner Pay.
+Since 2013, eligible dads and partners can get some dosh in the form of the federally funded paid paternity leave called Dad and Partner Pay.
 It’s two weeks leave at the minimum wage that can be taken anytime by dads and partners in the first year after birth or adoption and is also available to same sex couples.
 It does not affect any leave you may be entitled to through your work, but you must be on unpaid leave or not working to get it.
-There is a work test attached to Dad and Partner Pay (you have to be earning under $150,000), more details can be found on the Human Services site.
+The eligibility requirements are very similar to Paid Parental Leave and more details can be found on the Services Australia site.

 The video below is not one of mine and therefore doesn’t come completely free and without obligation – I need to include the following statement, in their words: